The Public Transport Network in Tonga

-Ferries travel to every island group in Tonga, where ferry companies have a mismatch of boats, from fast catamarans to cargo ferries to barge ferries.
+Ferries travel to every island group in Tonga.
 With island groups being scattered quite far apart from each other, ferry journeys are a multi-hour process.
-The shortest trip is between Tongatapu and ‘Eua at one hour on the fast catamaran boat, while one of the longest trips is some 16+ hours between Tongatapu and Vava’u.
+The shortest trip is between Tongatapu and ‘Eua at around two hours, while one of the longest trips is some 16+ hours between Tongatapu and Vava’u.

-Learn more about what the different types of ferries are, where they go and how much they cost in The Guide to Travelling in Tonga by Ferry.
+Learn more about what the different types of ferries are, where they go and how much they cost in The Guide to Interisland Ferry Travel in Tonga.

 Flights in Tonga

 Your alternative overwater transport option is flying between island groups.
-Flights in Tonga operate daily, except for Sundays, where there is only one domestic carrier available.
+Flights in Tonga operate daily, except for Sundays.
+There is one domestic carrier available.

-Flights are a quicker and more comfortable way to get between islands, taking one hour to fly between Tongatapu and Vava’u, for instance.
-However, this does come at a price with the said journey costing around TOP$340 one-way.
+Flights are a quicker and more comfortable way to get between islands, taking approximately one hour to fly between Tongatapu and Vava’u, for instance.
+However, this does come at a more significant price compared to taking the ferry.

-Flights are frequent between Tongatapu, Ha’apai, ‘Eua and Vava’u, however, flights to The Niuas are less frequent.
-It’s also important to note that flights are delayed or cancelled often in Tonga, so you should avoid connecting a domestic flight with an international flight departing Tonga.
+Flights are frequent between Tongatapu, Ha’apai, ‘Eua and Vava’u.
+Flights to The Niuas, however, are less frequent and require bookings months in advance.
+It’s also important to note that flights are often delayed or cancelled in Tonga, so you should avoid connecting a domestic flight with an international flight departing Tonga.